Home » medical treatments » Rectal prolapse

 Rectal prolapse is a medical condition that occurs when the rectum, which is the last part of the large intestine, becomes displaced and protrudes outside the body through the anus.
 This condition can be uncomfortable, embarrassing, and may require medical intervention to alleviate symptoms and prevent complications.
 Rectal prolapse can affect people of all ages, but it is more common in women over the age of 50 and in individuals with a history of conditions such as chronic constipation, pelvic floor dysfunction, or previous rectal surgery.

-There are several factors are believed to contribute to Rectal prolapse development.
+There are several factors believed to contribute to rectal prolapse development.
 Rectal prolapse is more common in older adults, particularly women who have given birth multiple times, but it can affect people of any age.
-Dr. Bhatt is reputed Colon and Rectal Surgeon for known for providing the BEST treatment for Rectal prolapse in Fort Lauderdale, FL, Pompano Beach, FL, Deerfield Beach, FL, Wilton Manor, FL, Oakland Park, FL, Davie, FL, Plantation, FL, Coral Springs, FL, Margate, FL, Coconut Creek, FL and Broward County, Florida.
+Dr. Bhatt is a reputed rectal prolapse specialist known for providing the BEST treatment for rectal prolapse in Fort Lauderdale, FL, Pompano Beach, FL, Deerfield Beach, FL, Wilton Manor, FL, Oakland Park, FL, Davie, FL, Plantation, FL, Coral Springs, FL, Margate, FL, Coconut Creek, FL, and Broward County, Florida.

 Dr. Bhatt delve into the various facets of rectal prolapse, including its causes, symptoms, and the diagnostic procedures used to confirm its presence.
 Moreover, we aim to present a comprehensive overview of the available treatment options, ranging from non-surgical approaches to surgery, to effectively manage or completely resolve this condition.
 Additionally, we will explore strategies for prevention and long-term management, empowering individuals with the knowledge to minimize the risk of rectal prolapse and maintain a high quality of life.